 24 Tried-and-True Brunch Spots in Austin

-This is the newest restaurant on the list, but Suerte fits the “tried-and-true” theme because this Mexican East Austin restaurant has been winning national awards left and right and has been recognized by big names like New York Times and Bon Appetit.
-This is already an Austin hot spot and it’s sure to become a staple in the Austin brunch scene.
+Suerte, a modern Mexican restaurant in east Austin, fits the “tried-and-true” theme.
+They’ve been winning national awards left and right and have been recognized by big names like New York Times and Bon Appetit.
+This is an Austin hot spot for both brunch and dinner!

 WEBSITE | 1800 E 6th St

-Jacoby’s serves ranch-to-table fare, so the food you’re eating at Jacoby’s was actually raised at Jacoby’s ranch!
-The burger, hash, pancakes, duck migas, shrimp and grits, and buttermilk biscuits are all hearty and delicious and I can’t.
-Get.
-Enough.
-Of.
-It.
+If you want a classic southern brunch of biscuits and gravy, chicken fried steak and waffles, or smoked chicken micas with a side of pimento cheese grits, this Austin brunch spot is for you!
+Jacoby’s serves ranch-to-table fare, so the food you’re eating at Jacoby’s was actually raised at the Jacoby ranch in central Texas.
+The burger, hash, pancakes, duck migas, shrimp and grits, and buttermilk biscuits are all hearty and delicious and I can’t. get. enough.

 WEBSITE | 3235 E Cesar Chavez